selvastics/selvastics.com/blogarticles/guide_participant_report.md

     ```

 ### Further customization: Fine tuning
 One can further customize the `backgroundColor`, `borderColor`, and `borderWidth` by changing their respective values in the dataset object.
 For more colors, use any valid CSS color specification like hex, RGB, or RGBA values.
-One can also include error bars (represented as Standard deviation, Standard error or Confidence Interval).
+One can also include error bars (represented as standard deviation, standard error or confidence interval).

 ### 2.3 Radar plot: Code explanation
 Similar to the previous chart, this code snippet implements the Chart.js library.
 It creates a radar chart with two labels: `Label1` and `Label2`, and uses two variables (`%variable1%` and `%variable2%`) for plotting.